Today's Bible Reading: 1 Timothy 3

 Reflecting and Thinking

-This chapter contains instruction about church leaders, and much of the study of this chapter revolves around the qualities and characteristics of church leaders.
-(I like these words better than "qualifications".)
-Too little attention has been paid to the results of effective church leadership.
-The words of our text may refer to the contents of the first three chapters, or even to the contents of the entire book.
-But it is also possible that the specific reference is to the context immediately preceding.
+This chapter contains instructions about church leaders.
+Many times the study of this chapter revolves around the qualities or characteristics of church leaders.
+(I like these words better than "qualifications.")
+In many studies of this chapter, too little attention is paid to the results of effective church leadership.
+The words of today's selected text, "these instructions," may refer to the contents of the first three chapters or to the contents of the entire book.
+It is also possible that the specific reference is to the context immediately preceding.
 That is, appointing appropriate church leaders results in appropriate conduct among God's people.
 Spiritual leaders must lead with integrity.
-Their lives must involve teaching, evangelistic outreach, prayers for all, gratitude for God's grace, and influence beyond the local church.
+Their lives must be examples of teaching, evangelistic outreach, prayers for all, gratitude for God's grace, and influence beyond the local church.

-When you read the paragraph above, did you think of formal church leaders, or did you consider that almost every Christian is a spiritual leader?
-While the chapter focuses on formal leaders, consider the application to other leaders-teachers, parents, neighbors, and friends.
+When you read the paragraph immediately above about church leaders, did you think of formal church leaders or did you consider that every Christian is in a sense a spiritual leader?
+While the chapter clearly focuses on formal leaders, consider how the instructions can be applied to other leaders -- teachers, parents, neighbors, and friends.
 Is your life a reflection of the principles set forth in 1 Timothy 1-3?
 Let us pray today about the specific areas of our life that we want to change.

 Heavenly Father, we honor and adore and say "thank you" for all you are and do.
 We want to live powerful lives that lead and influence others.
 We want to strengthen our example, our words, and our desire for reaching out with the gospel.
 We want to be strong prayer warriors focused on your desire for the salvation of all.
 Strengthen me this day in the places that are especially weak, in the name of Jesus I pray, Amen.